hey-Orion/project-lab/README.md

 # project-lab

-A collection of hands-on projects and experiments focused on Data Engineering, DataOps, and related technologies.
+A collection of hands-on projects and experiments focused on Data Engineering and related technologies.

 This repository serves as an archive of my learning projects.